gtampdotcom/tip-message-special-characters-streamer.bot/README.md

 It will import an events action named tip.
 By default it displays as %tipUsername% tipped $%tipAmount% %tipCurrency% "%tipMessage%".
 Edit the sub action, "Twitch Message" to change it.

-For the action to trigger, you need to click on Integrations > StreamElements > Events > Tip > generic and select the imported Tip action.
+For the action to trigger, you need to click on Integrations > StreamElements > Events > Tip > generic and select our newly imported tip action.

 ![alt text](https://github.com/gtampdotcom/tip-message-special-characters-streamer.bot/blob/main/show%20stream%20elements%20tips%20in%20streamer%20bot.png?raw=true)